This article has been updated to include the average prices in Q2 2022 and the latest TDSR.

 This is the same as the Mortgage Servicing Ratio (MSR) for HDB flats and new ECs.
 Others say that such requirements are too stringent.

 While opinions on what constitutes a golden mortgage-to-income ratio may differ, what’s important to note is that financial sustainability should always be a key focus when making big-ticket purchases like property.
-This is so you don’t end up starved of cash for your other goals (or having to eat instant noodle every day).
+This is so you don’t end up starved of cash for your other goals (or having to eat instant noodles and bread every day).

 The estimated monthly income you need to buy a new condo

-If you meet the minimum income requirements, here are some new projects with 2-bedder units that hover quite comfortably within the average price ranges in the respective market segments:
+If you meet the minimum income requirements, here are some new launch condos with 2-bedder units that hover quite comfortably within the average price ranges in the respective market segments:

 CCR: